orallony/AWS/Lab 04 - Working with Amazon S3.md

 6. Make both files public using the same method as in Task 3.
 7. Copy the **Bucket website endpoint** and open it in a browser.

-✅ Your static site is now live on S3!

----

 ## Task 5: Enable Versioning and Test File Recovery

 ### S3 versioning allows you to preserve, retrieve, and restore every version of every object stored in your bucket.